timclassic/d-star/issue-470-draft.md

 V18: 00 00 00 00  02  00 00 00 00  D18: 82  38 39   ..........89   Fast Data, 2 bytes
 V19: 00 00 00 00  02  00 00 00 00  D19: 82  00 00   ............
 (Guard)
 ```
 I don't think we should depend on the Guard values.
 In the examples above, the Guard byte appears to take on the value from the previous frame, but I suspect this is just an implementation detail in these radios.
-According to Section 7.3, the important bit is that they don't match the packet loss pattern.
+According to Section 7.3, the important thing is that they don't match the packet loss pattern.

 ### Avoiding FEC Recalculation
 I think that detecting voice frames that containing Fast Data is simply a matter of detecing a mini header starting with `0x8n` or `0x9n` (after descrambling), where `n` is arbitrary.
 I've verified this using both Kenwood and Icom data dumps in this issue.